 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-Al-Kitaab Part One, Third Edition Bundle: Book + DVD + Website Access Card, Kristen Brustad, Mahmoud Al-Batal, and Abbas Al-Tonsi
+Al-Kitaab Part One, Third Edition with companion website access, Kristen Brustad, Mahmoud Al-Batal, and Abbas Al-Tonsi.

 This course uses an integrated communicative language learning method.
 Therefore active participation in the classroom activities is essential for successful learning outcomes.